HSE Launches €29 Billion National Service Plan with Record Disability Investment

 Why It Matters

-The record investment in disability services is particularly significant, reflecting a long-standing commitment to improving the quality of life for people with disabilities in Ireland.
+The record investment in disability services reflects a long-standing commitment to improving the quality of life for people with disabilities in Ireland, though advocacy groups have raised concerns about remaining gaps.
+The Disability Federation of Ireland has described aspects of the budget as a "devastating setback" for disabled individuals unable to work, noting that even with the Disability Allowance increase to €254 per week, it covers less than half of the estimated extra weekly costs faced by a person with a disability.
 The expansion of community-based care is also a key priority, as it is widely recognised that keeping people well and supported in their own homes and communities is both better for patients and more cost-effective for the health system.
+The five new surgical hubs are expected to make a significant contribution to reducing the elective care backlog that has built up over recent years.

 What's Next